 - EPIC nurses working in GP offices in Oxfordshire, Buckinghamshire, and Greater Manchester performed recruitment from the general population through GPs.
 All men and women aged 35-69 years on the list of each collaborating GP were invited to participate.
 In addition, a pilot recruitment phase was conducted by collaborating GPs who recruited 900 women aged 40-59 years.
 The GP method recruited 7,423 participants

-- Postal recruitment, aimed at those aged >20 years, was designed to recruit as many vegetarians and vegan as possible.
+- Postal recruitment, aimed at those aged >20 years, was designed to recruit as many vegetarians and vegans as possible.
 The main questionnaire was mailed directly to all members of the Vegetarian Society of the United Kingdom and all surviving participants in the Oxford Vegetarian Study.
 Respondents were invited to give names and addresses of relatives and friends who might also be interested in receiving a questionnaire.
 In addition, a short questionnaire (or insert) was distributed to all members of the Vegan Society, enclosed in health- or diet-interest magazines, and displayed on counters of health food shops.
 The postal methods recruited 58,042 participants.

 Prospective study of 63,550 men and women recruited throughout the United Kingdom in the 1990s.